The Phoenix: How AI Gave a Second Chance to 1,500 Manuscripts

 Simultaneously, I built:

-- BogaDoga Ltd — UK private limited company (registered August 2025)
+- BOGADOGA LTD — UK private limited company (registered August 2025)

 - The Book Nexus — Indian proprietorship for publishing operations